translate/pootle/docs/features/authentication.rst

 Although most of it is explained in the settings files, below is a brief example of a working configuration.

-The mail addresses are *john.doe@website.org*, the ldap server is *your.ldapserver.org*.
+The mail addresses are *john.doe@website.org*, the LDAP server is *your.ldapserver.org*.
 In this case, we need a specific user account to search in our LDAP server, this user/password is *admin*/*pootle*.
 The LDAP accounts are based on the mail addresses: these are the uids.
 Finally, *John Doe* is